 Making its debut on the 28th of June, Google will make the Backup and Sync client available for both PC and Mac.
 This single client will not only replace the by-then-defunct Google Drive client, it’ll also be replacing the Google Photos Backup app.

-Read Also: 15 Google Drive Tips & Tricks
+Read Also: Google Drive Tips and Tricks (Part II)

 Simply put, Backup and Sync would now be your one-stop Google Drive client for both documents and photos.

 For starters, the client will be able to monitor and backup files inside of any folder that you’ve designated.
 This can include your documents folder, your desktop, or any other important folders.

 While the feature set sounds good on paper, we’ll need to see the client in action in order to find out if there are any potential limitations to the system.